codbex/codbex-documentation/docs/applications/inventory/index.md

 * A department or individual submits a request for stock items.
 * The inventory manager reviews the request and approves it.
 * The stock is physically retrieved from the inventory.
-* A Stock Issue document is generated, recording the items issued and the purpose.
+* A Goods Issue document is generated, recording the items issued and the purpose.

 ## Stock Transfer